 World number 48 Nishioka decided not to join the national team to avoid the possibility of being quarantined on his return to the United States ahead of next week's ATP event in Indian Wells.

 Elsewhere, 28-time Davis Cup champions Australia were 2-0 up on Brazil in Adelaide.

 Jordan Thompson saw off Thiago Monteiro 6-4, 6-4 before John Millman recovered from a set and 5-3 down to defeat last week's Santiago ATP champion, 19-year-old Thiago Seyboth Wild 4-6, 7-6 (7/0), 6-2.

 "That's what Davis Cup is all about, never giving up," said Millman.

 In Zagreb, 2005 and 2018 champions Croatia were 2-0 up on India after Borna Gojo beat Prajnesh Gunneswaran 3-6, 6-4, 6-2 and former US Open winner Marin Cilic saw off world number 182 Ramkumar Ramanathan 7-6 (10/8), 7-6 (10/8).

-Colombia were hosting Argentina at altitude in Bogota while record 32-time champions the United States hosted Uzbekistan in Honolulu.
+Later Friday, record 32-time champions the United States hosted Uzbekistan in Honolulu.